karitarr/ShasMaster/README.md

-# Lifehacking Scripts to make for glorious happy
+# Lifehacking Scripts to make for glorious happy bashtimes

 ### ShasMaster

-Shasm (Sunday Horror AdventuretimeS Movie) is a weekly ritual a friend and I have to watch horror movies, since there's all of 4 horror movie fans in the bay area.
+Shasm (Sunday Horror AdventuretimeS Movie) is a ritual I have with a friend to watch horror movies once a week, since there's all of 14 horror movie fans in the bay area.
-The ShasMaster script scrapes the rotten tomatoes website and emails a list of all new horror films with a min rating of 70 (low bar? maybe but terrible horror films deserve love too)
+The ShasMaster script scrapes rotten tomatoes and emails a list of all new horror films with a min rating of 70 (low bar? never...)

 ####How To Use:
 1- Clone the repo